Edit and Markup Images

 From this screen, you can do the following:

-• You can swipe left and right to move between photos.
+• You can swipe left and right to move between images.

-• You can change the name of the photo when you tap the name.
-By default, a photo is given the name of the task it was created from.
+• You can change the name of the image when you tap the name.
+By default, an image is given the name of the task it was created from.

-• You can toggle the Can Report status of a photo.
-Can Report is an optional field that can be used in report templates to select only key photos for reporting.
+• You can toggle the Can Report status of an image.
+Can Report is an optional field that can be used in report templates to select only key images for reporting.

-• You can mark up, crop/rotate, share or delete a photo using the four icons on the top of the screen.
+• You can mark up, crop/rotate, share or delete an image using the icons on the top of the screen.
 See below for more information about these functions.

 Markup